Pr0xximity999/Quartz/content/School/Year 2/S1/Computer Networks/3 - Ip stack.md

 # UDP vs TCP
 UDP is mostly used for when a quick transmission is needed.
 Like sending a message to a mars rover (which takes 8 - 20 minutes for just a single ping), or when querying a dns server when browsing to a website.
 TCP is used when the data *needs* to be properly sent.

-# Transport, Network, and Datalink layers
-The network layer manages communication between different hosts (machines), while the transport layer manages communication between processes on the same host.<br>The transport layer specifies the services of the network layer.

->[!info] Each layer will tack on a bit more data to the packet
->When a payload is sent over the network layer (outside of your own network), it will add the ip address to the payload.
-Transport layer packets don't have that, so when its not needed anymore, it will be removed.
->The datalink layer will add something else: a MAC address
 # Mac address
 > **MAC** -> Medium Access Control